Placito/microblog/README.md

 # microblog
-The Flask Mega-tutorial, create web applications with Python and the Flask framework.
+Create a Microblog, witch is a web application with Python and the Flask framework.
+Based on the Flask Mega Tutorial from Miguel Grinberg.